 On the arcology, Mikah and Zimzod were still laughing hysterically, having just learned a shipload of "Emkirites" were on an in-system burn.
 Zach sat watching and wondering what was so funny?
-Linking into their comms, Zach asked what was so funny and Zimzod replied, "You are."
+Linking into their comms, Zach asked what they were laughing about and Zimzod replied, "You are."
 Mikah only laughed harder at that before getting control of herself.
 She then asked, "You know Emkir?"
 When Zach nodded, while still confused, and Mikah continued, "You know his Cult?"
 Zach nodded again, with a solidifying but sinking feeling.
 Mikah finished, saying, "Well, they are on their way!", with an evil and comedic glow in her eyes.
 It took Zach a few heartbeats to digest this before he said, "This should prove highly entertaining."

 Mikah checked the distance to their first target SuSAG location on the kart's readout as they rode.
 She told the others they only had a few more hours before they had to return to the cutter.
 Zach asked if they shouldn't check on the doctor's progress in the lab and Mikah agreed.
 She set her comms and checked in to find they had organized lab techs and set up three full eight-hour shifts.
 But they still hadn't found anything.
 As they rode, Zimzod ran a self-diag on his battledress and checked his gear.On Station 371

 In the core computer management center of Naval station 371, Sir Brian asked the systems admins about their process management while they worked the early stage of the design.
 He got a report from the senior admins and could see the stages of the search had already been broken down into scalar module concepts.
 Seeing all was starting properly, with measured methods to judge progress by, and that the admins were motivated, Brian felt he could move on.
 That meant finding a way around the roadblocks stopping him from finishing his decontam station.
 Military brass had been an issue for him, in his earlier career as well as now, but he now had resources of his own and it was time to use them.